Selected Works

 You can purchase a 10×13″ PDF copy of the score below:

-On 24, May 2016 | In | By Joel Friedman
+On 24, May 2016 | In Music in the Hall Music in the Club | By Joel Friedman

 When the World Disintegrates Before Your Eyes for solo viola (2013)

 My fierce little solo viola piece When the World Disintegrates Before Your Eyes was commissioned for the 2013 Irving M. Klein International String Competition.
 Performed here at its Washington D.C. premiere by the superb Derek Smith, principal violist of the New Orchestra of Washington, at Georgetown University.
 It is a virtuosic, intense, fractured, scherzo-like piece with echoes of Beethoven.
 The film is by Francisco Campos-Lopez of CinÉ/Company E. You can also hear a blisteringly brilliant performance by 2002 Klein winner and now principal violist of the Toronto Symphony Orchestra Teng Li at National Sawdust Here.
 The original remarkable World Premiere performance by 2013 Klein winner Dana Kelley Here.
 Want to hear Andrew Gonzalez play it at the Heifetz International Music Institute?
 Click here!
 Read what Strad Magazine had to say.
 The score is available through Grey Bird Music.
-To see a perusal score click here
+To see a perusal score click here.

 You can purchase a 10×13″ PDF copy of the score below:

-On 17, May 2016 | In | By Joel Friedman
+On 17, May 2016 | In Music in the Hall Music in the Club | By Joel Friedman

 Movable Home (for string orchestra) (2015)